-There are many interesting clothing items in the Monticello collection that belonged to Thomas Jefferson and other family members.
-One of the most interesting is a red silk under waistcoat believed to have been Jefferson's.
+The Monticello collection includes many items of clothing that belonged to Thomas Jefferson and other family members.
+Among the most interesting items is a red silk under waistcoat believed to have been Jefferson's.

-Under waistcoats were worn by men of all economic status as a middle layer of clothing during the late eighteenth and nineteenth centuries.
+During the late eighteenth and the nineteenth centuries, under waistcoats were worn by men of every economic status as a middle layer of clothing.
 They were worn on top of shirts and were designed to be seen peeking out from underneath an outer primary waistcoat.
-However, this particular Jefferson under waistcoat is very different from most others.
+This particular Jefferson under waistcoat, however, is very different from most others.

-These alternations changed how and when the waistcoat was worn.
-When the waistcoat was new it would have been part of a larger suit of clothing, possibly including a longer white woolen under waistcoat (also in Monticello's collection).
-These changes possibly altered the waistcoat so that later in life Jefferson could wear it underneath a shorter, newer-style waistcoat, which was perhaps not as warm as he wanted.
+These alterations changed how and when the garment was worn.
+When the waistcoat was new, it would have been part of a larger suit of clothing, possibly including a longer white woolen under waistcoat (also in Monticello's collection).
+The changes may have been made so that, later in life, Jefferson could wear the waistcoat under a shorter, newer-style waistcoat, which was perhaps not as warm as he wanted.
 Jefferson suffered greatly from the cold.
-He wrote on January 12, 1801, "I have no doubt but that cold is the source of more suffering to all animal nature than hunger, thirst, sickness, and all other pains of life and of death itself put together."
+In the winter of 1801, in a letter to William Dunbar, he lamented, "I have no doubt but that cold is the source of more sufferance to all animal nature than hunger, thirst, sickness & all the other pains of life & of death itself put together."